ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 Py-ART email list, Facebook page and Twitter feed) users to self report so we can build a Py-ART publications database.

-Over the next five years the success of this roadmap will be judged by more users, a richer ecosystem of applications and a large body of literature that made use of the Python ARM Radar Toolkit.
+Over the next five years, the success of this roadmap will be judged by more users, a richer ecosystem of applications, and a large body of literature that made use of the Python ARM Radar Toolkit.